M-Ahsan-Ismail/HRL-Group/README.md

 If the contact exists, the system attaches the lead to it — otherwise, a new contact is created.
 Upon successful submission, a confirmation modal with success status is shown. summary of records also dislayed on top in moderan kanban boxes showing confirm , inprogress, planed , finished and cancelled records

+### Leads Portal Deashboard
+Designed and developed a dynamic Leads & Opportunities Dashboard in Odoo, enabling admins to analyze sales performance efficiently.
+The dashboard allows filtering by salesperson, date range, and record type (leads or opportunities).
+It provides real-time KPIs including total leads, opportunities, expected revenue, and deals in view, along with detailed CRM records.
+Enhanced decision-making through interactive filtering, clean UI, and insightful metrics presentation.”

 # Manufacturing Admin Portal DashBoard
 A modern, animated manufacturing dashboard that displays all MRP (Manufacturing) records in a clean, responsive interface.